akeneo/pim-helpcenter/content/md/products-super-power/product-mass-actions.md

   ![Mass edit options](../img/Products_BulkActionChangeParentProductModelEx.png)

 1. Search for products or sub product models in the grid with the appropriate filters
-2. Select the products or sub product models to change the parent product model: tick the products or sub product models you want to add via the down arrow of the toolbar: `All` for all results, `All visible` for all visible results on the ongoing page, `none` for none of the results
+2. Select the products or sub product models to change the parent product model: tick the products or sub product models you want to add via the down arrow of the toolbar: select `All` to apply changes on **all your products**, `All visible` for all visible products (ongoing page) or click on `None` to cancel the action
 ![Mass edit options](../img/Products_BulkActionChangeParentProductModelSelect.png)
 3. Click on `Bulk Actions`
 4. Select `Change the parent product model` and then `Next`